jh0152park/NextJS-Tutorial/README.md

 Maybe its fine if one single page dose not working well by somehow, But Its unacceptable broken, destroyed, exploded whole application by one single error

-So, we gonna created a new `error.tsx` file next to `page.tsx` file as below,
+So, we gonna created a new `error.tsx` file next to `page.tsx` file as below

 > app 📁
 > &emsp;ㄴ(movies) 📁